 Saarenketo highlights Singapore, which he says is a pioneer in managing state assets in many ways.

 – You will not see debris or cracks on the roads there.
-They want to take good care of common property and that is a paradigm I would like to see elsewhere too.
+They want to take good care of the common property and that is a paradigm I would like to see elsewhere too.

 In many countries, such as Finland, we are in a situation where road distresses are already visible.
-It can be difficult to convince people to repair road that looks good on the surface, even though the measurement results are clear.
+It can be difficult to convince people to repair a road that looks good on the surface, even though the measurement results are clear.

 Proactive asset management would however be beneficial, as it would make operations more efficient.

-– Proactive road management saves us money by keeping roads in good condition for longer time.
+– Proactive road management saves us money by keeping roads in good condition for a longer time.
 Also, carbon emissions are significantly reduced when roads are well maintained and smooth.
 For the average motorist, proactive maintenance is seen first and foremost as better winter maintenance.
 Frost damages cannot be completely prevented, but at least they can be minimized, Saarenketo points out.